oRocket/COMMUNITY/README.md

-# Neighborhood Watch App
+# Community Watch App

 ## Overview
-The Neighborhood Watch App is designed to help communities report and manage incidents effectively.
+The Community Watch App is designed to help communities report and manage incidents effectively.
 Users can report incidents, view reported incidents, and receive notifications about new reports.

+## Access the App
+You can access the live version of the Community Watch App at [Community Watch](https://orocket.pythonanywhere.com/).

 ## Features
 - User authentication